ghimiresunil/Car-Plane-Detection-using-CNN-/README.md

 Firstly, we use the data in the training set to train the convolution network to find suitable weights of filters in the three convolutional sub-layers and the weights which offer the two fully connected layers with a minimal error.
 Next, we use the data in the validation set to test the convolution network to get validation error and cross-entropy loss.
 Within the same process, we repeat the convolution network training until we reach up to 10 epochs.

+## Result and Analysis

+We have plotted different graphs like iteration obtained graphs, graph based on loss and accuracy, and confusion matrix.
+Each graph shows the performance of our model.

+While training the convolution network we have observed that loss is decreasing in each epoch.
+And also, shows that there is a minimum error while training our data.